hichemfelouat/eKYC-DF/README.md

 ## Contact

-For inquiries or feedback, please contact us at:
+For inquiries or feedback, please get in touch with us at:

 (hichemfel@gmail.com, hichemfel@nii.ac.jp)